For What Values Of Θ Is Tanθ Undefined

 For What Values of θ is tan θ Undefined?
 A Deep Dive into Trigonometric Functions

 Understanding when the tangent function (tan θ) is undefined is crucial for mastering trigonometry.
-This comprehensive guide will explore the reasons behind these undefined values, providing a detailed explanation suitable for students of all levels.
-We'll delve into the unit circle, the definition of tangent, and even touch upon the graph of the tangent function to solidify your understanding.
+We'll break down the unit circle, the definition of tangent, and even touch upon the graph of the tangent function to solidify your understanding.
+Also, this practical guide will explore the reasons behind these undefined values, providing a detailed explanation suitable for students of all levels.
 This will not only answer the core question but also equip you with a deeper appreciation of trigonometric functions.

 Introduction: Understanding the Tangent Function